STAR-RG/shaker-artifacts-icsme/README.md

 SHAKER is a lightweight approach to detect flakiness in time-constrained tests by adding noise in the execution environment.
 This repository is organized in the following structure:
 - the [`dataset`](dataset) folder contains the set of flaky tests we used in the paper;
 - the [`raw_results`](raw_results) folder contains the raw data produced from the evaluation we performed;
-- the [`evaluation`](evaluation) folder contains the toolset developed for running `Shaker` and producing the raw data described above.
+- the [`evaluation`](evaluation) folder contains the toolset developed for running `Shaker` against the apps listed below and producing the raw data described above.
+- the [`standalone`](standalone) folder contains the instructions for running `Shaker` in other apps.

 ## Setup Instructions